www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

   * [x] Add double-entry bookkeeping to programming guidelines.
   * [x] Create Maven support doc regarding the reason for this bug.
   * [ ] Blog about double-entry bookkeeping and IT.
-    Use declarative programming as an example, where this is most important.
+      * [ ] Use declarative programming as an example, where this is most important.
+      * [ ] Use FileSystemViaClassResourcesImpl as an example.
 * [ ] Write documentation for all Help actions.
     * [ ] `function-call/attribute.xml`
     * [ ] `function-call/database.xml`